 - The first option allows for a high achieving student that maintain a minimum 3.25 GPA, to complete high school by the end of eleventh grade.
 This requires taking an additional English class to meet requirements.

-A second option is for student to take some or all of their courses in their senior year at the local community college and receive concurrent high school credit.
-This is an excellent option as it allows the student to gain experience and confidence to handle the academic rigors of college courses and schedules while still under the guidance and daily support of their parents.
+- A second option is for student to take some or all of their courses in their senior year at local community or four year colleges and receive concurrent high school credit.
+This is an excellent option that allows the student to gain experience and confidence to handle the academic rigors of college courses and schedules while still under the guidance and daily support of their parents, and high school teachers.

-Another option is to complete required senior coursework either at New Hope International High School or via community college classes, and to participate in an internship related to an area of the student's career interest.
-New Hope students have interned in elementary education, technology, government, photography, and business.
-Options are very broad and can be dictated by interest and opportunity.
-Some students also may elect to complete course work in the morning hours and work a job in the afternoons to gain work experience or earn money for college.
+- A third option is to complete required senior coursework either at New Hope International High School or via college classes, and to participate in an internship related to an area of the student's career interest.
+New Hope students have interned in elementary education, technology, government, photography, law, culinary and business.
+Some students also may elect to complete classes in the mornings, working a job in the afternoons to gain work experience or earn money for college.

-Character is a prime criterion for success at New Hope International High School and weighs heavily in admitting students.
-We seek students who are service-oriented, who demonstrate civic and moral virtue, and who can set an exemplary standard as role models in the school.
-Students with serious behavioral and discipline problems will not be given consideration.
+Student admission is based on the following: tests conducted by NHA in reading, writing and math, a written essay, previous report cards, standardized testing, any previous psycho-educational testing, IEP or 504 plans, current teacher recommendations, observations by our staff and a personal interview with the admissions team.
+Generally, a minimum of a 2.0 GPA average is required for admission.
+Good character is a prime criterion for success at New Hope International High School and weighs heavily in admitting students.
+We seek students who are service-oriented, demonstrate civic and moral virtue, and can set an exemplary standard as role models in the school.

 There shall be no discrimination on the basis of race, color, national or ethnic origin in the admission of children, in the employment of faculty, or in the administration of policies.